rackerlabs/rackspace-how-to/content/intro-to-databases/intro-to-databases-faq.md

 Because NoSQL databases are decentralized, most have their own automatic backup and recovery processes.
-By fine-tuning certain database elements such as index use, query structure, data models, system configuration (such as hardware and OS settings), and application design, you can significantly impact the overall performance of application.
+By fine-tuning certain database elements such as index use, query structure, data models, system configuration (such as hardware and operating system settings), and application design, you can significantly impact the overall performance of your application.

 #### How do I create databases and objects and read and write data without SQL?

 NoSQL databases are designed to enable the insertion of data without a predefined schema.
 Every NoSQL database has a unique way of creating databases and objects.
-While few NoSQL databases use query languages to build the database and read and write the data, some enable users to build databases and read and write data by using Java or Python scripting.
+While few NoSQL databases use query languages to build the database and read and write the data, some enable users to perform these tasks by using Java or Python scripting.

-#### How do I contact the Managed Operations team?

-You can contact the Managed Operations team by submitting a ticket or chat request through the Cloud Control Panel, or by calling 1 800 961 4454.
+### Rackspace Managed Database Services

 #### Does Rackspace tune my database?

-Yes, based on the service agreement, Rackspace tunes your database.
+Yes, based on the service level agreement (SLA), Rackspace tunes your database.

 #### What is the cost for Managed Database Services?